MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 5. Choose the **Recordings** action to open the **Phys.
 Inventory Recording List** page.
 6. Open the relevant recording.
 7. On the **General** FastTab, fill in the fields as necessary.
 8. For items that use item tracking, create an additional line for each lot number or serial number code by choosing the **Functions** action, and then the **Copy Line** action.
-To learn more, go to [Handling Item Tracking when Counting Inventory](#handling-item-tracking-when-counting-inventory).
+To learn more, go to [Handle item tracking when counting inventory](#handle-item-tracking-when-counting-inventory).
 9. Choose the **Print** action to prepare the physical document that employees can use to note the quantities they count.

 ## To finish a physical inventory recording